Mereology: Fundamentality

 There are philosophers who are concerned with the question of fundamentality.
-That is, which is more ontologically fundamental the parts or their wholes.
+That is, which is more ontologically fundamental: the parts or their wholes?
 There are several responses to this question, though one of the default assumptions is that the parts are more fundamental.
 That is, the whole is grounded in its parts.
 This is the mainstream view.
-Another view, explored by Schaffer (2010) is monism, where the parts are grounded in the whole.
+Another view, explored by Schaffer (2010), is monism, where the parts are grounded in the whole.
 Schaffer does not just mean that, say, the parts that make up my body are grounded in my body.
 Rather, Schaffer argues that the whole cosmos is more fundamental and everything else is a part of the cosmos.
 Then, there is the identity theory which claims that there is no hierarchy or fundamentality to parts and wholes.
 Instead wholes are just (or equivalent to) their parts.
 There can also be a two-object view which says that the wholes are not equal to the parts—they are numerically distinct from one another.
 Each of these theories has benefits and costs associated with them.

-Special composition question (SCQ)
+Special composition question

-Philosophers want to know when some Xs compose something Y. There are several kinds of responses:
+Philosophers want to know when some Xs compose something Y. There are several kinds of response: